Park Royal Shopping Centre: The Village

 In late 2004, The Village was opened as an expansion of the South Mall, allowing for more stores and retail services.
 The Village was designed as a joint venture by the architectural firms, F+A Architects (Pasadena, California) and Musson Cattell Mackey Partnership (Vancouver).
-The 238,000 square foot (22,111 m²) expansion cost approximately $30 million Canadian dollars.
+The 238,000-square-foot (22,111 m^{2}) expansion cost approximately $30 million Canadian dollars.
 The Village is Canada's first lifestyle centre specifically designed for the more affluent West Vancouver market, where all the retail locations offer mid to upscale lifestyle services.
 The Village is unique in that it aims to replicate the experience found at Whistler Village, where consumers are predominantly in the open-air (outside) to browse the stores.
 A bowling alley and a golf practice range were demolished to make way for The Village.